Google Product Listing Ads Optimization: The Definitive Guide (2023)

 By the way, we have already mentioned that you don’t need to pay anything if someone doesn’t click on your ads.
 So, you can say that you are getting the brand exposure for free!

 4. Increase Conversion Rates

-The PLAs are comparatively more eye-catchy and placed in the search results.
-So, it becomes more visible to the audiences than other ads.
+The PLAs are comparatively more eye-catching and placed in the search results.
+So it becomes more visible to the audiences than other ads.

 5. Acquire Rich Insights

-In the product listing ads, you will get lots of shopping campaign insights to measure your ads performance.
-You can easily find your next steps of optimizing a campaign by analyzing those campaigns.
+In the product listing ads, you will get lots of shopping campaign insights to measure your ad performance.
+You can easily find your next steps in optimizing a campaign by analyzing those campaigns.

 If you want to know more benefits of product listing ads, you may check our full article about the benefits of Google Shopping ads aka product listing ads.

 Things to Consider Before Optimizing Your Google Product Listing Ads aka Shopping Ads